Skip to Content

 • Takes a lot of pine needles for enough coverage to insulate.

-Homemade or Commercial Compost?
+Should You Use Homemade or Commercial Mulch?

 If you have deciduous or pine trees on your property, put those leaves and needles to good use!
 They keep your plants nice and cozy, improve the soil, and are totally free.